ropensci/skimr/README.md

     missing, complete, n, and sd.
 -   reports each data types separately
 -   handles dates, logicals, and a variety of other types
--   supports spark-bar and spark-line based on [Hadley Wickham's pillar package](https://github.com/hadley/pillar).
+-   supports spark-bar and spark-line based on [Hadley Wickham’s pillar package](https://github.com/hadley/pillar).

 ### Separates variables by class: